Giskard-AI/giskard-hub/script-docs/hub/guide/annotate.rst

 Groundedness Check
 --------------------

-Check whether the model answer only contains facts that are included in a reference context.
-There might be omissions in the model answer compared to the context, but all information given by the model must be grounded in the context.
-The Groundedness check is useful to test for potential hallucinations in the model answer
+Check whether all information from the bot’s answer is present in the given context without contradiction.
+Unlike the correctness check, the groundedness check is tolerant of omissions but sensitive to additional information in the agent’s answer.
+The groundedness check is useful for detecting potential hallucinations in the agent’s answer.

 .. admonition:: Example